 Nobody's going to invest in a coal-fired power plant on that basis.
 Even as the dust was settling, billionaire Michael Bloomberg -- the UN Secretary-General's special envoy for Cities and Climate Change -- declared to the UN that "We Are Still In", announcing: "Today, on behalf of an unprecedented collection of US cities, states, businesses and other organizations, I am communicating to the United Nations and the global community that American society remains committed to achieving the emission reductions we pledged to make in Paris in 2015."

 The question was floated in the wake of the decision to pull out: What does Donald Trump really think about climate change?
-A silly question; Trump is disinterested in facts, the issue means nothing to him.
-While Trump is often called a hypocrite for his quick willingness to reverse himself, that's really not the right word.
-He just says whatever comes into his head that feels right to him, indifferent to realities, oblivious to self-contradiction.
-He makes the right noises that please his supporters, but they would be pleased by any noises he makes; everyone else knows it's noise and means little.
+Silly question; Trump is disinterested in facts, the issue means nothing to him.
+While Trump is often called a hypocrite for his quick willingness to reverse himself, that's self-contradiction.
+He makes the right noises that please his supporters, the irony being they would be pleased by any noises he makes; everyone else knows it's noise and means little.

 The withdrawal from the Paris Accord was followed presently by a "cancellation" of Barack Obama's open policy towards Cuba.
 In reality, it was just a trimming back, with a handful of sanctions restored but the general policy unchanged.
 That was a warmup to late in the month, when the GOP went forward again on the "repeal and replace ObamaCare" exercise once more.
 That matter remains in the air; enough to say for the time being that polls show the GOP effort to be widely unpopular with the American public.